Clarence0818/learngit/readme.txt

-Git is a version control system.
+Git is a version coniiiiiiiiWQQ!Q!trol system.

-Git is free software.
+/usr/bin/bash: Q: command not found